Switch to the app and book faster and easier!

 7. Day 7

-Oaxaca to Tehuantepec
+Oaxaca - Tehuantepec

 Included Activities

-• Visit Arbol del Tule
+• Arbol del Tule visit

-• Visit Teotitlan del Valle
+• Teotitlan del Valle textile artisans visit

-• Mezcal tasting
+• Mezcal distillery visit and tasting

 Landmarks